Market-wide Half-Hourly Settlement - latest information.

 What alternatives are available to me?

-Automatic meter reading (AMR) and Smart meters offer a diverse array of advantages for your business.
+Automated Meter Reading (AMR) and Smart meters offer a diverse array of advantages for your business.
 By sending your energy data directly to us, the hassle of manual meter readings is removed, allowing your valuable resources to be redirected to other areas of your business.
-With precise energy consumption readings, you can avoid the uncertainties of estimated billing, ensuring that you are only billed for the energy you actually use.
+With precise energy consumption readings, you can avoid the uncertainties of estimated invoicing, ensuring that you are only invoiced for the energy you actually use.

 What happens next?